All 39 Taco Bell Menu Items, Painstakingly Ranked

 In Spanish, the word "gordita" translates directly to "chubby girl."
-Truth be told, that's what you feel like after eating one.
-And that's a good thing.
+I respect that decision.
 The only problem here is that this Gordita is remarkably similar -- but inferior -- to our next entry.

 The Gordita is like a taco, except with a big, fluffy outer shell.

-The Chalupa is exactly the same, except the shell is fried, giving off a distinctly donut-y taste.
+The Chalupa is exactly the same, except the shell is fried.
 Obviously, you can see why I opted for the Chalupa here.

 Generally, I believe the hard taco (in general) to be severely underrated in almost all regards.

 However.
-The Taco Bell hard taco has a propensity to get soggy, super fast (if you are getting these to-go, you should eat them in your car).
+The Taco Bell hard taco has a propensity to get soggy super fast (if you are getting these to-go, you should eat them in your car).
 And, when they are not soggy they are super sharp.
 Like, carve-out-the-roof-of-your-mouth sharp.
+Like thumbtacks spiked with Captain Crunch.
 And no one expects pain with their Taco Bell.
 Well, at least not at first.
 Bottom line: if you want a hard taco, opt for the Doritos shell.
 It's more worthy of your mouth pain.

 The Nachos Supreme and Nachos BellGrande (basically, the Supreme soaked in melted cheese) are two of Taco Bell's big hitters.

 Is there really any more Taco Bell-ish dish than the nachos?
-It's just a big old pile of everything you want to sloppily fill your face with, like its best burrito, de-constructed.
-If you want the quintessential TB experience -- with a little twist -- this is what you order.
+It's just a big old pile of everything you want to sloppily fill your face with.
+A fast food burrito, de-constructed.

 6. Cheesy Gordita Crunch